-All of the delegates felt that the development of a numerical tool to investigate RWIV was important and could provide valuable data that has the potential to give important insights into the underlying physical mechanism of RWIV.
+All of the delegates felt that the development of a numerical tool to investigate RWIV was important and could provide valuable data that have the potential to give important insights into the underlying physical mechanism of RWIV.
 However, the complexity of the problem has to date limited the development of a full numerical model.
 It was noted that any proposed model should incorporate numerical solutions of the Navier-Stokes equations for both the aerodynamic field and the water rivulets along with equations for the cable dynamics, and provide accurate unsteady pressure results.

-The main conclusions from the International Workshop can therefore be summarised as follows:
+The main conclusions from the international workshop can therefore be summarised as follows.

-- Despite considerable international research activity over the last two decades, the RWIV phenomenon is still not well understood. - RWIV is related to, but distinct from, dry-inclined galloping. - The presence of rivulets can act to increase the likelihood of a gallopingtype oscillation. - Vibrations often occur in flow regimes in which Karman vortex shedding is suppressed. - RWIV often occurs in the critical Reynolds number range.
-However, the precise role of the drag crisis and the "single-bubble regime" has not yet been fully established. - There is still a large degree of uncertainty as to the exact role played by the size, shape and location of the rivulets and the effect of surface characteristics. - Improved numerical methods are required to aid understanding of RWIV, to provide information not presently obtainable from experiments and to help clarify several aspects of the phenomenon.
+- (a) Despite considerable international research activity over the last two decades, the RWIV phenomenon is still not well understood. - (b) RWIV is related to, but distinct from, dry-inclined galloping. - (c) The presence of rivulets can act to increase the likelihood of a galloping-type oscillation. - (d) Vibrations often occur in flow regimes in which Karman vortex shedding is suppressed. - (e) RWIV often occurs in the critical Reynolds number range.
+However, the precise role of the drag crisis and the 'singlebubble regime' has not yet been fully established. - (f) There is still a large degree of uncertainty as to the exact role played by the size, shape and location of the rivulets and the effect of surface characteristics. - (g) Improved numerical methods are required to aid understanding of RWIV, to provide information not presently obtainable from experiments and to help clarify several aspects of the phenomenon.